-- Removing the Castle Car Park to create new public spaces and a high quality development opportunity. - Provision of a replacement car park either underground at its current location or as a multi-storey car park on the site of existing surface level parking at Castle Mills. - The addition of a new landmark River Foss pedestrian cycle bridge. - The opening up of both frontages of the River Foss with riverside walkways on one or both banks. - Engagement with important stakeholders in the masterplanning of high quality public realm and spaces, as a catalyst for wider social and economic improvement. - Funding the implementation of the cultural partnership masterplan for public space and infrastructure through viable developer contributions and commercial uplift from new development sites.
+- Removing the Castle Car Park to create new public space and high quality development opportunities. - Provision of a replacement car park within the Castle Gateway area. - The addition of a new landmark River Foss pedestrian cycle bridge. - Where possible, the opening up of both frontages of the River Foss with riverside walkways. - Engagement with stakeholders in the development of masterplan and public realm proposals. - Securing public realm, transport and infrastructure investment as a catalyst for wider social and economic improvement. - Funding the implementation of public space, transport improvements and infrastructure through developer contributions and commercial uplift from development sites across the area.